-The full disk EUV images used for this analysis came from the Atmospheric Imaging Assembly (AIA) (Lemen et al. 2012) aboard the Solar Dynamics Observatory satellite.
-All six coronal EUV channels (94Å, 131Å, 171Å, 193Å, 211Å, and 335Å) were used at one minute cadence over the course of the VLA observation.
-The point spread function corrections from Poduval et al. (2013) were applied to the level 1.5 images which were then summed after rotation to a common time at the midpoint of the VLA observation to produce longer integrations and increase the signal to noise.
+The full disk EUV images used for this analysis came from the AIA (Lemen et al. 2012) aboard the SDO satellite.
+All six coronal EUV channels (94, 131, 171, 193, 211, and 335 Å) were used at one minute cadence over the course of the VLA observation.
+The point-spread function corrections from Poduval et al. (2013) were applied to the level 1.5 images which were then summed after rotation to a common time at the midpoint of the VLA observation to produce longer integrations and increase the signal to noise.
 The blurring created by small scale feature fluctuations during this long integration had no effect on our results because the bremsstrahlung prediction resulting from the EUV data was convolved with a 25" Gaussian beam before analysis to match the resolution of the radio observations.
 The EUV image sequence was also used to check for any time variability that might affect our results (Figure 1).
-No major time variability is present and therefore the time-integrated EUV data is appropriate for comparison with the 8-hour VLA data set.
+No major time variability is present and therefore the time-integrated EUV data is appropriate for comparison with the 8 hr VLA data set.

 3.4.
-Helioseismic and Magnetic Imager
+Helioseismic and Magnetic Imager (HMI)

-Photospheric line-of-sight magnetic field measurements were obtained by the Helioseismic and Magnetic Imager (HMI) (Scherrer et al. 2011) on the Solar Dynamics Observatory.
-These $4096 \times$ 4096 low-noise full sun magnetic field maps are produced every 5 minutes (Schou et al. 2011), but only the single observation closest to 19:00 UT (the central time of the VLA observation) was used because, like the corona, the photosphere showed very little variability during the observation window.
-While radio and EUV observations are sensitive to the corona and chromosphere which lie megameters above the photosphere, strong photospheric magnetic fields indicate large active regions which extend into the corona where gyroresonance emission should be the strongest.
+Photospheric line of sight magnetic field measurements were obtained by the HMI (Scherrer et al. 2011) on the SDO.
+These 4096 \times 4096 low-noise full Sun magnetic field maps are produced every 5 minutes (Schou et al. 2011), but only the single observation closest to 19:00 UT (the central time of the VLA observation) was used because, like the corona, the photosphere showed very little variability during the observation window.
+While radio and EUV observations are sensitive to the corona and chromosphere that lie megameters above the photosphere, strong photospheric magnetic fields indicate large active regions which extend into the corona where gyroresonance emission should be the strongest.
 HMI magnetograms are used to qualitatively connect radio polarization measurements to the coronal magnetic field.